koppor/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace/intellij-13-code-style.md

 # Step 3: Using JabRef's code style

 Contributions to JabRef's source code need to have a code formatting that is consistent with existing source code.
-For that purpose, JabRef provides code-style and check-style definitions.
+For that purpose, JabRef relies on both the [palantir-java-format](https://github.com/palantir/palantir-java-format#palantir-java-format) and [checkstyle](https://checkstyle.sourceforge.io/).

+palantir-java-format is automatically configured by the [Gradle plugin](https://github.com/palantir/palantir-java-format#compalantirjava-format-gradle-plugin).
+Thus, "just" checkstyle needs to be configured.

+## Checkstyle

+## Install checkstyle plugin

 Install the [CheckStyle-IDEA plugin](http://plugins.jetbrains.com/plugin/1065?pr=idea), it can be found via the plug-in repository:
 Navigate to **File > Settings... > Plugins"**.